 Response to Public Regulations Concerning Products

-The Pioneer Group collects regulatory information from the countries, regions and industries within which it conducts business, as well as from international organizations.
+The Pioneer Group collects regulatory information from the countries, regions and industries within which it conducts business, along with standardization information from international organizations.
 This information is disseminated by the Public Regulations Committee, which is organized on a Group-wide basis, and is incorporated in the development and manufacture of products.
 The Group also ensures through its sales divisions that products comply with national and regional regulations before release.
 Through these means, the Pioneer Group strives to ensure compliance with public requirements for products and promotional materials.

 Main Public Regulations Concerning Products

-- Regulations concerning product approval include safety regulations, electromagnetic compliance (EMC) and electromagnetic interference (EMI) regulations, and communications standards
+- Regulations concerning product approval include safety regulations, electromagnetic compliance (EMC) and communications standards

 - Labeling regulations for consumer protection and product certification cover labeling on products, operating manuals, packaging, and other matters

 Upstream Initiatives for Quality Assurance